pcagas/hyde/notes/overview.md

 The User object stores all information about a user.
 Guest users are allowed, although there is no data persistence for guest user.
-(That is, once a guest user closes the browser, all server-side data is deleted).
+(That is, once a guest user closes the browser, all server-side data is soon deleted).

 Each User has the following data stored for it (see User.py file for more information):

 - User group (allowing privileged access to features/machies)
-- List of examples (User can add/remove from this list)
 - List of user specific templates
 - List of running, pending and completed simulations

 When a new user is created a directory is made in simroot.
 All input files are stored in this directory as sub-directories.

+When a user is removed he is marked as 'deleted' but the data is not immediately removed from the system.
+This is because immediate removal may cause problems with already queued and running simulations.
+A seperate process (cron job or something else) will periodically cull users with the 'deleted' tag.

+To cull guest users and deleted user, perhaps a thing to do is schedule cleanup via Redis timed queue, rather than a cron job.

 ## Simulation object